Dimers on Riemann surfaces II: conformal invariance and scaling limit: Background and setup

 We will also consider $\Gamma$ to be endowed with a (continuous time) Markov chain $X$ respecting the graph structure and let us emphasise that we allow nonreversible chains.
 In other words each oriented edge has a weight $w_{(x,y)}$ with no particular relation between these weights.
 With a slight abuse of notation, we call this chain the \textbf{random walk on $\Gamma$} from now on.
 Also with a slight abuse of notation, we will in general think of the trajectory of a random walk (or of its loop-erasure) as the continuous path generated by the edges used in order and we will, depending on the context, identify the trajectory either as a set or a continuous path.
 We write $X[s,t]$ for the path followed between times $s$ and $t$.
 As mentioned in the previous paragraph, we will analyse the random walk until it hits the boundary, so we will not be interested by the behaviour of the walk after the first time it hits a boundary.
 We can therefore without loss of generality assume that the outgoing weights from any boundary vertex is $0$.
 Let us also note that we think of $X$ as a continuous time process for simplicity only since all properties of interest to us concern the geometry of its path up to time change, and so the precise time-parametrisation is completely irrelevant.

-The embedded graph $\Gamma$ can naturally be lifted to the universal cover and we will call this lift $\tilde\Gamma$, more precisely by the uniformisation theorem we can always find a conformal covering map $p$ from the cover to $M$ and we will always assume that $\tilde \Gamma$ is obtained by such a conformal lift\footnote{For concreteness one can fix a point $x_0$ in $M$ and consider $p$ such that $p(0) = x_0$ and fix an arbitrary choice of rotation}.
-Recalling that $M$ will always be either the torus or a non simply-connected hyperbolic surface, $\tilde \Gamma$ will always be a planar graph embedded either in the plane or the disk.
-Furthermore $\tilde \Gamma$ is ``periodic'' in the sense that it is invariant under the action of the Fuchsian group $F$.
-We lift the random walk by simply lifting the weights and we call the resulting walk $\tilde X$.
+The embedded graph $\Gamma$ can naturally be lifted to the universal cover {$\tilde M$ of $M$} and we will call this lift $\tilde\Gamma$.
+More precisely by the uniformisation theorem (\Cref{SS:universalcover}) {we can always find a regular and analytic covering map $p$ from $\tilde M$ to $M$ and we will always assume that $\tilde \Gamma$ is obtained by such a lift}.
+Recalling that $M$ will always be either the torus or a non simply-connected hyperbolic surface, $\tilde \Gamma$ will always be a planar graph embedded either in the plane or the disc.
+Furthermore $\tilde \Gamma$ is ``periodic'' in the sense that it is invariant under the action of the group $F$. {We lift the weights of $\Gamma$ to turn $\tilde \Gamma$ into a weighted graph, and call the {corresponding} walk $\tilde X$.}

 When considering scaling limits, we will take a sequence of graphs $(\Gamma^\d)_{\delta>0}$ embedded faithfully on a fixed nice Riemann surface $M$.
 Because of this, our assumptions relate to the sequence rather than an individual graph $\Gamma^\d$ for a fixed $\delta>0$, even though we will sometimes omit the dependence on $\delta$ and write $\Gamma$ for $\Gamma^\d$.
 We assume the following about $\Gamma^\d$ apart from it being embedded faithfully (see \cref{sec:surface_embedding}).
-Recall that $d_M$ and $d_{\bar M}$ denote respectively the Riemannian metric in $M$ and $\overline M$.

-\begin{remark} In \cite{BLR_Riemann1} we needed to consider both a graph $\Gamma^\d$ and its dual $(\Gamma^\dagger)^\d$ faithfully embedded in the surface.
-The Temperleyan forest that we needed to consider was actually defined on a punctured graph $(\Gamma')^\d$, which is obtained from $\Gamma^\d$ by removing an edge from it (where the puncture or white monomer is located) for each $1\le i \le \mathsf{k}$: see Figure 2 in \cite{BLR_Riemann1}.
-This is only necessary in order to make the connection with the dimer model and in particular for Temperley's bijection.
-These minor complications are however irrelevant for this paper, so we dispense them.
-Still, it may be worth noting for the application to \cite{BLR_Riemann1} that the graph $\Gamma^\d$ here corresponds to $(\Gamma')^\d$ in \cite{BLR_Riemann1}. \end{remark}
+{ Let $p: \tilde M \to M$ be a map which is both analytic and a regular covering of $M$ by its universal cover $\tilde M$, which is either the unit disc $\mathbb D \subset \C$ or the whole plane $\C$ (recall the discussion in \Cref{SS:universalcover} for the existence of this map.)
+In the end the choice of this covering map does not affect the following assumptions, see \cref{lem:conf_inv_assumption} for a precise discussion about this covering map.}

+{Recall from \Cref{sec:surface_embedding} that we equipped $M$ with a distance function $d_M$ deriving from a Riemannian metric, which extends to the closure $\bar M$; we still denote this extended distance function by $d_M$.}